albetnov/dotfiles/README.md

 That's all I can remember of, I am not sure if I misses some steps, but here it goes.

-> [1] You can also start from Fedora Sway Spin, I personally just prefer GDM.
+> [1] You can also start from Fedora Sway Spin, I personally just prefer Gnome.
 If you do start from Sway Spin you might would spent more time on adjusting rather than creating/installing
 >
 > [2] Follow the instructions, it should suffice.
 Additionally, if you use GDM or SDDM that automate PAM, Gnome-keyring should work out of the box but might prompt for password when first access after boot.
 >